nealmcb/pvote/README.txt

         (They run on many computing platforms and are available from http://python.org/ and http://pygame.org/.)

-    2. Type "./run" or otherwise execute the file "run".
+    2. Type "python main.py" or otherwise execute the file "main.py".

     3. Use the mouse pointer to operate the simulated touchscreen.

-See http://zesty.ca/voting/ for more information.
+See http://pvote.org/ for more information.

 -- Ka-Ping Yee (ping@zesty.ca)